-I am at the foundation a civic journalist — writer, documentary photographer, and filmmaker.
+I am a civic journalist — writer, documentary photographer, and filmmaker — and media consultant.

-Applying formal education in communication, sociology and psychology (currently working toward a Masters Degree in Taiwan), I harness skills (and field experience) including photography and video production, graphic layout design, writing (various genres), editing, interviewing, interpersonal communication, social media, and media project consultation.
+Applying formal education in communication, sociology and psychology, I harness skills (and field experience) including photography and video production, graphic layout design, writing (various genres), editing, interviewing, interpersonal communication, social media voice, and media project design.

 My focused skills are in social environment analysis, media messages (print and visual), and interview conversations.
 I use these tools to work with people, with the goal of crafting holistic messages that create and cultivate social capital.

 I see mass media as one of the most powerful human-made forces on Planet Earth.
 He believes that it should therefore be used for creating social capital, building societal bridges.
 This means benefiting and empowering our global society by including all society members (particularly the marginalized) in the communication process.

 Indigenous Voices: Glimpses into the Margins of Modern Development

 Indigenous Voices: Glimpses into the Margins of Modern Development will take you somewhere rarely seen by the public eye, into the mountains of northern Thailand.
 There, communities of indigenous peoples have for generations been living fairly traditional lives even in the wake of an encroaching modern world culture.
 However, their traditional cultures are literally vanishing as modernity is shifting centuries of learning and indigenous knowledge aside.